MortgageMortgage Rates

 Your down payment has the second largest effect on your mortgage rate, especially if you’re taking out a conventional loan.
 The more money you put down, the easier it is to quickly pay off your loan balance if you have to sell your home later.
 Because that makes you less of a risk to lenders, they’ll typically offer you lower rates.

-If you’re refinancing, you may hear the term “loan-to-value (LTV) ratio.”
+If you’re refinancing your mortgage, you may hear the term “loan-to-value (LTV) ratio.”
 Your LTV ratio represents how much of your home’s value you’re borrowing.
 For example, if you borrow $300,000 on a home worth $375,000, your LTV ratio is 80%.
 In general, the lower your LTV ratio, the lower your mortgage rate will be.

 Your loan term is the number of years it takes for you to pay off your loan.
-A shorter-term loan builds equity faster and allows you to pay off your lender quicker, both factors that lead to a better rate on 15-year versus 30-year mortgages.
+A shorter-term loan builds equity faster and allows you to pay off your mortgage quicker, both factors that lead to a better rate on a 15-year mortgage than a 30-year mortgage.

-You’ll need to tell the lender the reason you’re taking out a mortgage.
-Lenders may offer special rates or closing cost discounts if you’re buying a home, especially if you’re a first-time homebuyer.
+Lenders may also offer special rates or closing cost discounts if you’re buying a home, especially if you’re a first-time homebuyer.

 If you’re refinancing your current loan to reduce your mortgage rate or loan term, you’ll get the best refinance rates.
 Meanwhile, tapping equity with a cash-out refinance usually comes with a significantly higher rate if you’re applying for a conventional loan.